FormidableLabs/victory-docs/src/screens/docs/components/victory-errorbar/ecology.md

 ### labelComponent

 The `labelComponent` prop takes a component instance which will be used to render labels for each error bar.
-The new element created from the passed `labelComponent` will be supplied with the following properties: x, y, index, datum, verticalAnchor, textAnchor, angle, style, text, and events.
+The new element created from the passed `labelComponent` will be supplied with the following props: `x`, `y`, `index`, `datum`, `verticalAnchor`, `textAnchor`, `angle`, `style`, `text`, and `events`.
 Any of these props may be overridden by passing in props to the supplied component, or modified or ignored within the custom component itself.
 If `labelComponent` is omitted, a new [VictoryLabel] will be created with props described above.

 *examples:* `labelComponent={<VictoryLabel dy={20}/>}`, `labelComponent={<MyCustomLabel/>}`